 CJ is the Director of Club Kodiak.
 She works year-round in the Kodiak office and brings a wealth of experience.
 CJ has a degree in Adult Development Families and Well Being, experience as an Educational Assistant for the Upper Grand District School Board, and experience designing and implementing an adult life skills day program for students transitioning out of high school.
 CJ has worked at Kodiak since 2009 and done everything from running the Kodiak Games to acting as the Assistant Waterfront Director.

 Geoff is the Assistant Director at our kids & teens program, Camp Kodiak.
 He is a trained High School teacher, specializing in Theatre and Dramatic Arts.
-He spends the winter meeting new staff for both Camp and Club Kodiak, and is always happy to answer any questions you may have about either program!
+He plays a large role in keeping Kodiak policies up to date , and is always happy to answer any questions you may have about either program!

 Would you like to join our Staff team?
 Please complete a staff application - we would love to hear from you!

 The foundation for the success of our program at Club Kodiak is the quality of our Advisors.
 Our cottages can house anywhere from 6 to 14 Guests, and we offer a 3:1 ratio of Guest to Advisor.
 Our staff consists of trained professionals, including teachers, child and youth workers or mature univeristy students.
 We have a high percentage of returning staff members, and this continuity is an important factor in running Club Kodiak.
 We are fortunate to have so many dedicated and caring people as part of our Kodiak family.